The Complete Uk lawn glossary

 Why it matters

 Compacted soil is one of the biggest hidden problems in UK lawns.
-When soil particles are squeezed together, there's no space for air or water to move through.
+When soil particles are squeezed together, there is no space for air or water to move through.
 Roots suffocate, grass weakens, and moss moves in.
 Aeration opens things up.

 Common mistakes